JanessaTech/BestDex/frontend-next13-wagmi/README.md

 Click **Connect** button, you will be asked to verify your account.
 Click **Confirm** to sign in.

 ![Sign-in request](./demo/login_3.jpg)

 ### Swap two token pairs
 Once you logined successfully, choose **Swap** on the menu.
 Choose **Sepolia**.
 Choose **WETH** for the first token and **USDC** for the second token, input the amount of the first token you want to swap and click **Get Quotes**

 ![Get Quotes](./demo/swap_1.jpg)

 You need to wait for a few seconds for the **Quotes** to be ready

 ![Quotes is ready](./demo/swap_2.jpg)

 Click **Swap** button.
 Input the amount of tokens you need to approve for the swapping.
 The default value provided by default is usually enough.
 Then click **Approve and swap**

 ![Inputs for swapping](./demo/swap_3.jpg)

 In the proccess of swapping, you will have 1 approval, 1 simulation and 1 real swapping.
 The approval.
 Please click **Confirm**.After that, a simuation is executed for the safety of the swapping.

 ![First approval](./demo/swap_4.jpg)

 If the simulation is passed, it will start swapping.
-Click **Confirm** to make the swapping finish
+Click **Confirm** to make the swapping finish.

 ![Swapping](./demo/swap_5.jpg)

 Once the swapping is successful, it goes to the page showing you how much target token you received

 ![Swapping is ok](./demo/swap_6.jpg)

 Go to **Explore -> Transactions** page, you will see a record of the swapping you just finished

 ![Swap history](./demo/swap_7.jpg)

 ### Add positions(Create liquidity)
 Adding position is the most complex operation.
 Go to **Pool** menu, choose a pair of token you want to invest.
 In this example, I choose **USDC** and **WETH** as the token pair and the fee tier is **0.3%**.
 Then click **Next**